Tonywuhk/realai.org/games.md

 There are three distinct *races* in SC2: Terran, Protoss, and Zerg, each with own strengths and weaknesses.
 Each race has unique units that fill specific roles on the battlefield.
 The most basic worker units harvest resources to expand base, add more units to a growing army, and create new buildings.
 In multiplayer matches, a player wins the game when all enemy’s buildings are wiped off the map or the other players surrender.
 A [guide](http://us.battle.net/sc2/en/game/guide/whats-sc2) for new players is available at SC2’s [official game site](http://us.battle.net/sc2/en/).

-The StarCraft II Learning Environment (SC2LE) consists of three sub-components: a Linux StarCraft II binary, the [StarCraft II API](https://github.com/Blizzard/s2client-proto) and [PySC2](https://github.com/deepmind/pysc2), a Python environment.
+The StarCraft II Learning Environment (SC2LE; [Vinyals et al., 2017](https://arxiv.org/abs/1708.04782)) consists of three sub-components: a Linux StarCraft II binary, the [StarCraft II API](https://github.com/Blizzard/s2client-proto) and [PySC2](https://github.com/deepmind/pysc2), a Python environment.
 PySC2 includes several [mini-games](https://github.com/deepmind/pysc2/blob/master/docs/mini_games.md) as small steps towards playing the full game.

 ### StarCraft